Installing PowerShell on Windows

 For a full list of command-line options for

 PowerShell binary ZIP archives are provided to enable advanced deployment scenarios.
-Installing the
+Download one of the following ZIP archives from the releases page.

-the releases page.
-Depending on how you download the file you may need to unblock the
+Depending on how you download the file you may need to unblock the file using the

-pwsh.exe from there.
-For remoting over WSMan to work properly, ensure that you've met the
+remoting over WSMan to work properly, ensure that you've met the prerequisites.

 Deploying on Windows 10 IoT Enterprise